Cleveland Clinic logo

 Advertisement

-How long is the IUI process from beginning to end?
+How long is the process from beginning to end?

-The timeline for the IUI procedure is approximately four weeks (around 28 days) from beginning to end.
-It’s about the same length as a regular menstrual cycle.
+The timeline for the IUI procedure is about four weeks from beginning to end.
+It’s about the same length as a typical menstrual cycle.

-• Before starting the IUI process, you (and your partner) will have a thorough examination that could include bloodwork, semen analysis, ultrasound and other diagnostics.
+• Before starting the IUI process, you (and your partner) will have bloodwork, semen analysis, ultrasound and other evaluations recommended by your health care provider.

-• Some people are given oral fertility medicine for five days or injectable medication for up to two weeks.
+• Some people take oral fertility medicine for five days or injectable medication for up to two weeks.
 This increases your chances of ovulation and releasing multiple eggs.
-Not all people require these medications.

 • Insemination is a quick process.
 It takes a few minutes to insert the sperm.
-Your healthcare provider may ask you to lie down for around 15 minutes afterward.
+Your healthcare provider may ask you to lie down afterward.

-• You can take a pregnancy test two weeks after insemination.
+• You can take a pregnancy test two weeks after the insemination.

 What are the steps of IUI treatment?